Culture

 STOCKHOLM, Sweden (WOUB) — “Progressive death metal” may seem paradoxical, but Opeth launched a career as the classification’s standard-bearer.
 Although front-man Mikael Åkerfeldt is wary of labels, the distinction sprang from Åkerfeldt’s ability to deliver both guttural “death growls” and melodic “clean singing,” complimenting Opeth seamlessly weaving death metal fury with lush balladry.

 That fusion resonated in our region, from Opeth’s beginning.
 2001’s Blackwater Park inaugural American tour even booked dates in both Cleveland and Lorain — 30 miles apart.
-Last month’s mini-tour included sold-out shows at Cleveland’s House of Blues and Pittsburgh’s Stage AE.
+Last month’s mini-tour included sold-out shows at The Agora in Cleveland and Pittsburgh’s Stage AE.

 Today, Opeth release their fourteenth volume: The Last Will and Testament.
 A concept album about an aristocratic family reviewing their sordid patriarch’s bombshell will, all songs but the last bear numbered paragraphs for titles.
 The plot’s unexpected twists are matched by Opeth’s time signature swings, and wide sonic ranges from pummeling blast-beats to glacial orchestra overtures.
 Guests include Jethro Tull and Europe front-men, Ian Anderson and Joey Tempest.